 I was lucky that my trip coincided with a test match between England & the West Indies.
 It was one of the top things to do in Antigua.
 I would thoroughly recommend the experience if you get a chance.

 I’m not a cricket fan but I learnt a lot about the game & the atmosphere was great fun!”

 If you’re feeling wealthy, then why not try & get your hands on some VIP tickets?
 That way you can enjoy the game from a swimming pool by the bar!

-Antigua’s twin island is well worth a day trip.
+This twin island is one of the best places to visit in Antigua & well worth a day trip.
 Barbuda was devastated during the hurricane season in 2017 but is on its way back.
 The journey there is 90 minutes via ferry (US$85) & a return trip with a tour (recommended as it’s hard to organise once you arrive) is US$164 per person.
-The tour includes a taxi around the island, round trip ferry, visit to the frigate bird sanctuary & a lobster lunch on the beach (in season July-April, unfortunately I visited in June!).
+The tour includes a taxi around the island, round trip ferry, visit to the frigate bird sanctuary & a lobster lunch on the beach (in season July-April, unfortunately, I visited in June!).
 Although an expensive excursion, it is a whole other experience to Antigua.

 No visit to Antigua is complete without a trip up to Shirley Heights.
-This is where you get the archetypal view of Antigua, looking down onto Falmouth & English Harbour.
+This is where you get the archetypal view, looking down onto Falmouth & English Harbour.
 You can get an all-inclusive ticket for this & the Nelsons Dockyard complex.
-It’s a particularly fun place to visit on a Sunday night….
+It’s a particularly fun place to visit on a Sunday night…

 Go up here from 4pm for a fun night watching the sunset over English Harbour.
 You will be entertained for the afternoon by an excellent 20-piece steel band, fab food from the BBQ & a couple of bars.